 There are a few good reasons why so few asbestos-related lawsuits rarely make it to trial.
-For one, these litigations are expensive, time-consuming and there’s no guarantee that either side will see success.
+For one, these litigations are expensive and time-consuming.
+There’s also no guarantee that either side will see success.

 Attorneys generally agree that it’s safer to share the risk and reduce the awards by reaching a negotiated settlement.

 Attorneys are also well-aware of how damaging fault-finding can be for defendants.
 This opens future litigations by other plaintiffs to use the trial precedent as evidence in supporting new cases.
 Almost all settlements have a no-fault clause where the defendant has not admitted to wrongdoing.

 Additionally, details in many compensation awards are kept secret as part of the settlement agreement.
 This also protects the defendant’s confidentiality from established settlement information from reaching future complainants.

 Lawsuit Compensation Amounts